brunobord/tdaemon/README.md

 ### TODO

-    [ ] Benchmark it with larger files
+    [ ] Bugfix: When doing (e.g.) hg commit, it opens temporary files that are detected as "changed", and the daemon starts tests.
+It should be ignored (ref. ignore-directories) [ ] Benchmark it with larger files
     [ ] Extend the test utilities to other languages
     [ ] Add an "ignore" option to ignore other files (logs, sqlite database, image files, etc)

 ### Done

     [X] implements py.test, if possible